Sancauid/PSF-HDPO-GNN-Inventory-Optimization/README.md

 ### Key Design Principles

 - **Generic Graph Topology:** The system models inventory networks as arbitrary directed graphs defined in YAML configuration files.
-Nodes represent locations (warehouses, stores, distribution centers) with static features (e.g., `has_external_supply`, `is_demand_facing`), and edges represent possible shipment routes.
+Nodes represent locations (warehouses, stores, distribution centers) with static features, and edges represent possible shipment routes with lead times and costs.

 - **Edge GNN Architecture:** The policy is a Graph Neural Network that predicts **edge flows** (shipment quantities) rather than node-level values.
 This naturally aligns with the physics of inventory networks where decisions are about moving goods between locations.

-- **State-Dependent Learning:** At each time step, the GNN receives **dynamic node features** constructed by concatenating static node properties with current simulation state (on-hand inventory and current demand).
+- **State-Dependent Learning:** At each time step, the GNN receives **dynamic node features** constructed by concatenating static node properties with current simulation state (on-hand inventory, outstanding orders, and current demand).
 This enables the model to learn true, state-dependent policies that respond to real-time conditions.

 - **HDPO Framework:** Unlike traditional RL methods that rely on high-variance estimators (like REINFORCE), HDPO treats the entire simulation as a differentiable computation graph.
 This allows for stable, low-variance gradient updates by backpropagating directly through the known system dynamics.

-- **Optimization Objective:** The framework minimizes a cost function comprising holding costs (for excess inventory) and underage costs (for unmet demand).
+- **Optimization Objective:** The framework minimizes a cost function comprising holding costs (for excess inventory), underage costs (for unmet demand), and procurement costs (for external supplier orders).
 The optimizer finds policy parameters θ that minimize expected total cost over simulation episodes.

+- **Feasibility Enforcement Layer (FEL):** The system includes a differentiable feasibility enforcement mechanism that ensures all actions respect inventory constraints while maintaining gradient flow.

+- **Differentiable Pipeline:** In-transit inventory is managed through a differentiable pipeline system that tracks orders across multiple lead times, enabling accurate modeling of supply chain delays.

-## Current Milestone
+## Current Status

-**Project Complete:** The full, end-to-end HDPO training framework with generic graph-based topology is implemented, numerically validated via `torch.autograd.gradcheck`, and ready for experimentation.
+**Project Complete:** The full, end-to-end HDPO training framework with generic graph-based topology is implemented, including FEL, differentiable pipeline, and procurement costs.
+The system supports hyperparameter sweeps and is ready for experimentation.

 ## 2. Project Architecture